 The Lord is my shepherd

-- Isaac married Mary Ann Sloper in 1857 and lived in Cherhill with their children:
+Isaac married Mary Ann Sloper in 1857 and lived in Cherhill where their children were all baptised:

 9 Jun 1861